TimMensch/drizzle-graphql/README.md

 ### Fixes in this fork:

+* Add "Count" to generated types for count queries (PostgreSQL only for now!)
 * Fix handling of JSONB
 * Fix handling of tsvector types
 * Fix handling of generated columns